Ipswich Hospital parking

 • You can extend your parking time at any point during your stay in the app or by phone

-If you use paybyphone you do not need to go to the machines in the car park.
+If you use Evology Parking you do not need to go to the machines in the car park.

-Visitors may park free of charge for the first 30 minutes in the main public car park or at the drop-off point outside the hospital’s main entrance.
+In the main public car park, there is a 30-minute free stay period, or at the drop-off point outside the hospital’s main entrance.

 • Up to 30 minutes – free (you do not have to use the machines)